 2. Don’t worry about details – concentrate on values

 When painting black fur, or anything really, the hardest part is to not get caught up in the details.
 Ultimately, I kept this painting very loose.
-Up close it can look messy, but from a distance this sweet doggie looks realistic.
+Up close it can look messy, but from a distance, this sweet doggie looks realistic.

 As you can see above, I jumped into painting the eye right away.
 However, I didn’t worry too much about things being perfect.
-When painting realism, it’s really easy to get swept away into making things picture perfect.
+When painting realism, it’s really easy to get swept away into making things picture-perfect.
 But perfectionism is a trap for me and can bog me down.
 This is a painting mood-killer in my world.

 My definition of realism is about capturing the values correctly.
 When they are right I can keep things just messy enough to add movement and expression.
 I’m not always able to strike this balance though and that’s OK.
-Call me crazy, but why do everything exactly the same way every single time?
+Call me crazy, but why do everything the same way every single time?

 3. Black fur can have a lot of tonal variation

 When people see paintings I’ve done of black animals they always comment on how hard it must be.
 But in actuality, I think it’s much easier than painting just about any other color of fur.
-The only thing you need to be mindful of are the varying shades of gray in the fur and understand that shades close to white can be reflected off of the animal’s coat.
+The only thing you need to be mindful of is the varying shades of gray in the fur and understand that shades close to white can be reflected off of the animal’s coat.